wpilibsuite/frc-docs/source/docs/software/vision-processing/grip/using-generated-code-in-a-robot-program.rst

 -   The **VisionThread** is a WPILib class makes it easy to do your camera processing in a separate thread from the rest of the robot program.
 -   **centerX** value will be the computed center X value of the detected target.
--   **RobotDrive** encapsulates the 4 motors on this robot and allows simplified driving.
+-   **DifferentialDrive** encapsulates the drive motors on this robot and allows simplified driving.
 -   **imgLock** is a variable to synchronize access to the data being simultaneously updated with each image acquisition pass and the code that's processing the coordinates and steering the robot.